Indian Institute of Management Rohtak

-Indian Institute of Management Rohtak (IIM Rohtak or IIM-R) is a public business school located in Rohtak, Haryana, India.
+Indian Institute of Management Rohtak (IIM Rohtak) is a public business school located in Rohtak, Haryana, India.
 As one of India's premier Indian Institutes of Management, the school has been accorded the status of an Institute of National Importance.

 IIM Rohtak was established in the year 2010 as one of the six new IIMs announced under the 11th Five Year Plan.
 It offers mainly five courses, an Integrated Programs in Management (IPM), Integrated Program in Law (IPL), the Post-Graduate Program (PGP) in Management, Executive Post Graduate Program for Executives (EPGPX) and Doctoral Program in Management (DPM).

 It offers under-graduate and post graduate diploma, IPM Program, fellowship and executive program in management.
 The institute has taken many entrepreneurial and social initiatives since its inception.
 The institute also offers since 2018 a unique one of its kind Integrated Program in Management (IPM) that is designed for young minds as soon as they complete their high school.
 This program aims to make the student best manager by teaching various subjects with practical knowledge in a span of 5 years.
 The Institute also provides an option for students to quit after 3 years with a BBA degree in case they want to switch to any other college for further studies.
 In the year 2021, the Institute started an Integrated Program in Law under which, students are nurtured to become managers with legal education in the lines of the Harvard Business School.
 It is the first and currently the only IIM to offer a Law degree.
 The students are provided with an BBA-LLB degree after five years of academic tutoring under the IPL program.
 IIM Rohtak is ranked 151 globally and 12th nationally for its MBA program.
 It is now the largest IIM.